Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Daar’s gratitude was interrupted by his communicator, and Gabe stifled a grin as he heard the incongruous ringtone it produced.
 Daar clung *aggressively* to his passions, and if that meant making Winton arch an eyebrow with a silly song about dwarves digging a hole, well...

 "Welp!
-Looks like news caught up with my staff…" Daar chittered mirthlessly.
+Looks like news caught up with my staff..."
+Daar chittered mirthlessly.
 "The array musta sync’d jus’ now ‘cuz my inbox looks like a Keeda-damned warzone."

 Winton nodded, and picked up a small hand-bell that had been sitting next to her clock.
 When she rang it, a dark-haired woman in a gray suit and square glasses opened the door and leaned around it with an expression of sharp helpfulness.